-Start your search for rehabilitation by contacting professional rehab clinics to learn more about programs that may be available to you.
-Although these clinics often have a high price tag, in some cases, they may offer scholarships or other forms of free or discounted treatment for people motivated to recover that do not have the means to pay.
+You may also start your search by directly contacting professional rehab clinics to learn more about programs that may be available to you.
+Although these clinics may have a high price tag, in some cases, they may offer scholarships or other forms of free or discounted treatment for people motivated to recover that do not have the means to pay.
 Others offer treatment with fees based upon a sliding scale determined by the amount you’re able to pay.

 Even if you are not a religious person, you may also want to consider faith-based rehabilitation programs.
 Many faith-based programs are free of charge and do not require their patients to subscribe to any particular religious belief.
 The Salvation Army and Jews in Recovery are two such offerings.

-If faith-based rehabilitation and professional rehab clinics are not viable options for you, look into state funded free alcohol addiction treatment.
-These programs are entirely funded by tax dollars and vary from one state to another.
-Some offer long-term treatment including residential care, while others offer only short-term treatment consisting primarily of detoxification.
-You won't know what your state can offer you until you ask.
-It may just be your ticket to sobriety.
+If faith-based rehabilitation and professional rehab clinics are not viable options for you, look into state-funded treatment.
+These programs are funded by tax dollars and vary from state to state.
+Some offer long-term treatment including residential care, while others offer only short-term rehab consisting primarily of detoxification.

 - SMART Recovery